The Adult ADHD Mind: Executive Function Connections

-For decades, the syndrome now known as attention deficit hyperactivity disorder (ADHD) was seen simply as a childhood behavior characterized by chronic restlessness, impulsivity, and an inability to sit still.
+For decades, the syndrome now known as attention deficit hyperactivity disorder (ADHD or ADD) was seen simply as a childhood behavior characterized by chronic restlessness, impulsivity, and an inability to sit still.
 Not much more was known about ADHD or how it affected the brain.

 In the 1970s, the number of ADHD diagnoses rose when doctors recognized that hyperactive children also had significant problems paying attention to tasks or listening to their teachers.

 This discovery paved the way for changing the name of the disorder in 1980 from “hyperkinetic disorder” to “attention deficit disorder” and to recognizing that some children suffer from chronic inattention problems without significant hyperactivity.

 That change — from an exclusive focus on hyperactivity and impulsive behavior to a focus on inattention as the principal problem of the disorder — was the first major paradigm shift in understanding this syndrome.

 In recent years, there’s been another major shift in our understanding of ADHD.
 Increasingly, researchers are recognizing that ADHD symptoms overlap with impairments in what neuropsychologists call executive dysfunction.
 The term refers not to the activities of corporate executives, but to the brain’s cognitive management functions.
 The term is used to refer to brain circuits that prioritize, integrate, and regulate other cognitive functions.